SmilezReal/SmilezScriptzUniversal/README.md

-**Smilez Scripts | Universal V3.0 Is A Roblox Script Slowly But Surely Adding Tons And Tons Of Popular Games From Roblox To Their Supported Games!**
+**Smilez Scriptz Universal | V3.0 Is A Roblox Script Slowly But Surely Adding Tons And Tons Of Popular Games From Roblox To Their Supported Games!**

 **This Script Supports Every Executor Including Solara**